Harold Ramirez Player Props: Rays vs. Orioles

-Harold Ramirez -- with a slugging percentage of .286 in his past 10 games (including no homers) -- will be in action for the Tampa Bay Rays versus the Baltimore Orioles, with Kyle Bradish on the hill, on July 21 at 6:40 PM ET.
+The Tampa Bay Rays, including Harold Ramirez (.320 slugging percentage in past 10 games, including no home run), battle starter Tyler Wells and the Baltimore Orioles at Tropicana Field, Sunday at 1:40 PM ET.

-In his last game he had a hitless showing (0-for-1) against the Orioles.
+He had a hitless showing in his previous game (0-for-2) against the Orioles.

 Harold Ramirez Game Info & Props vs. the Orioles